Residential Building Codes

 This law states it applies “in a municipality that elects to regulate pools or spas.”
 Many larger cities publish their ordinances online.
 The city website may also have information.
 Otherwise, you may need to contact local city officials to find out whether this law applies where you live.

-Disclaimer: The library's list of adopted codes is not exhaustive.
-We include only the adoptions that the library has found relevant as building codes.
+Disclaimer: Our listing of adopted codes is not comprehensive.
+We have attempted to include the most common adopted codes.
 State laws quoted on this page are not the official versions of the law.
 See the Texas Constitution and Statutes website.